 Primitivo takes the lead

 Puglia's signature dark grape is Primitivo.
 Born from sun-ripened fruit, it is a red that is rich yet smooth and easy to drink.
-Dry but with a gentle sweetness of fruit, it is a great entry point to red wine.
-To learn more about the grape itself, see What Is Primitivo? too.
-The region also grows other local dark grapes, such as the aromatic Negroamaro.
+To learn more about the grape, see What Is Primitivo? too.
+The region also grows the aromatic Negroamaro.

 Puglia's food and wine

-Puglia is famous for olive oil and handmade pasta.
-Its richly fruited reds pair beautifully with tomato-sauce pasta, braised lamb and beef, and grilled vegetables.
-True to the rule that local food loves local wine, Puglia's reds slip right alongside tomato-and-olive cooking.
-On the Japanese table, they also suit sukiyaki and nabe dishes well.
+Famous for olive oil and handmade pasta, its richly fruited reds pair beautifully with tomato-sauce pasta, braised lamb and beef, and grilled vegetables.
+On the Japanese table, they suit sukiyaki and nabe dishes too.

 Why Puglia wine is such good value

-Thanks to abundant sunshine and wide vineyards, Puglia delivers high-quality wine at accessible prices.
-You do not need to choose an expensive bottle from a famous appellation to find a satisfying everyday red.
-That is the greatest appeal of southern Italian wine.
+Thanks to abundant sunshine and wide vineyards, Puglia delivers high quality at accessible prices.
+You do not need an expensive bottle from a famous appellation to find a satisfying everyday red.

 A bottle to start with